IE1 Ireland Group ToursSEARCH TOUR

 In the capital city of Dublin, it is the iconic buildings such as the Trinity College with ninth-century Book of Kells, an illuminated manuscript that is a masterwork of Western calligraphy and is widely regarded as Ireland's finest national treasure, that capture the imagination of most travellers.
 The college was founded by Queen Elizabeth I in an effort to civilize the country, and since its doors were opened the likes Jonathan Swift, Oscar Wilde, Bram Stoker, and Samuel Beckett have become noted alumni.

-Around the city it is easy to feel as though you’ve stepped back in time with Georgian style buildings and 18th century squares around many corners.
-One stop for a Guinness along the Temple Bar district, and you’ll understand the importance of pub culture on the collective mindset of the people.
+Around the city it is easy to feel as though you have stepped back in time with Georgian style buildings and 18th century squares around many corners.
+One stop for a Guinness along the Temple Bar district, and you will understand the importance of pub culture on the collective mindset of the people.
 Bursting with song, friendly with all, the pub atmosphere is an intimate way to decipher what is important to the everyday Irish.

 Out of the city, one truly starts to understand why Ireland group tours remain so popular.
 In the southernmost point of Ireland, at Healy Pass, have your cameras at the ready for some breathtaking scenery across the Caha Mountains that divide counties Cork and Kerry.

-The gorgeous green scenery doesn’t stop there, something you’ll notice driving around the Ring of Kerry where we are continuously presented with a succession of picturesque land and seascapes.
-It doesn’t take long to discover why Ireland has been bestowed with the nickname of the Emerald Isle.
+The gorgeous green scenery does not stop there, something you will notice driving around the Ring of Kerry where we are continuously presented with a succession of picturesque land and seascapes.
+It does not take long to discover why Ireland has been bestowed with the nickname of the Emerald Isle.

 For those with a love of ancient history, there is no other landscape in western Europe with the density and variety of archaeological monuments as that in the Dingle Peninsula.
 With the preservation of over 2,000 monuments, this mountainous finger of land jutting into the Atlantic Ocean has supported various tribes and populations for almost 6,000 years.